-As issues can arise from your searches and surveys, this stage can take anywhere between two and ten weeks.
-Potential setbacks can arise if the seller is unable to grant immediate access for a survey, or if the local authority has a long lead time on the provision of Local Search results.
+As issues can arise from your searches and surveys, this stage can take anywhere between two and 10 weeks.
+Potential setbacks can arise if the seller is unable to grant immediate access for a survey, or if the local authority has a long lead time on the provision of local search results.

 Once all enquiries have been resolved and the search results and mortgage offer have been checked, you’re ready to exchange contracts.
 If you’re buying, then you’ll transfer your deposit at this point.

-On your completion day, the conveyancers will organise the transfer of all the funds between the parties.
-The seller will usually need to have vacated the property by about lunchtime, with the buyer able to pick up the keys to their new home by 2pm.
+On completion day the conveyancers will organise the transfer of all funds between parties.
+The seller will usually need to have vacated the property by lunchtime, with the buyer able to pick up the keys to their new home by 2pm.

 After you’ve completed, your conveyancer will continue to work for you even though you’ve already moved in or out.
 From sending signed completion documents to registering your purchase and mortgage with the Land Registry, tying up all the loose ends can take even longer than the pre-completion stages.

-As you can see, if everything goes relatively smoothly, you could end up with a timeframe of around fourteen weeks from offer to completion.
+If everything goes relatively smoothly, you could end up with a timeframe of around 16 weeks from offer to completion.
 Whether you’re buying or selling, being prompt with things like returning your paperwork, organising surveys and replying to correspondence will help to speed up the process.

-You may still encounter unforeseen delays, for example if the sale of a leasehold property is complicated, if another link in your chain experiences problems, or if a seller takes a long time to respond to pre-contract enquiries.
-As long as you’re prepared and punctual with what you can control though, then you’ll be celebrating your sale or purchase in the best time possible.
+You may still encounter unforeseen delays, for example complications with the sale of a leasehold property, if another link in your chain experiences problems, or if a seller takes a long time to respond to pre-contract enquiries.
+As long as you’re prepared and punctual with what you can control you can help minimise delays.